 Because of the Church of England’s stance against the re-marriage of divorcees, Prince Charles and Camilla had a civil ceremony.
 The small wedding took place in Windsor Guildhall, and then quickly moved on to Windsor Castle.
 There, they received an official religious blessing from the Archbishop of Canterbury.
 The Archbishop, in light of the divorce issue and other allegations, required from the couple an Act of Penitence:

 “We acknowledge and bewail our manifold sins and wickedness, which we, from time to time, have committed by word, thought and deed, against thy Divine Majesty, provoking most justly thy wrath and indignation against us.”

 This was the first time any member of the English Royal Family had undertaken a civil marriage.
-The Duchess wore an oyster silk basket-weave coat dress for the ceremony in Windsor Guildhall, and changed into a porcelain blue silk dress in Windsor Castle.
+The Duchess wore an oyster silk basket-weave coat dress for the ceremony and changed into a porcelain blue silk dress.